open-alchemy/OpenAlchemyEditor/web/README.md

 Input:

 - `seeds`: All available seeds.
-- `selectedSeedPath`: The seed that is currently selected.
+- `selectedSeed`: The seed that is currently selected.

 #### Results Component